 Ranging inland from Akureyri, we visit the fascinating Lake Myvatn region, where the schizophrenic landscape looks as if “heaven and hell” have clashed.
 One side of the lake features rugged volcanic remnants, while the other side is blessed with lush vegetation and varied bird life.

-In the early morning hours we steam into Skjalfandi Bay and Husavik.
-Often called the “Whale watching capital” of Iceland, the town’s offshore waters are home to 15 different whale species, as well as dolphins and 30 variety of bird.
+In the early morning hours we steam into Skjalfandi Bay.
+The bay is home to 15 different whale species, as well as dolphins and 30 variety of bird.
 Watching these graceful ocean giants in their Arctic habitat is an unforgettable experience.

 Day 7 Seydisfjördur